HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 There is a slight decline in images with no alt text, it is 15%, down 3% from the 2022 values.
 We discovered that 30% of alt text attributes on both desktop and mobile sites are empty, up from 27% in 2022.
 An empty alt attribute should be used only for images that are purely decorative and do not need to be described by screen readers or other assistive technologies.
-Most images contribute to the page content, so they should generally [include a meaningful description](https://www.craigabbott.co.uk/blog/how-to-write-good-alt-text-for-screen-readers/).
+Most images contribute to the page content, so they should generally <a hreflang="en" href="https://www.craigabbott.co.uk/blog/how-to-write-good-alt-text-for-screen-readers/">include a meaningful description</a>.

 Unfortunately, 17% of alt attributes contain 10 or fewer characters, this is down a percent from 2022, These unusually brief descriptions suggest inadequate information to describe the image appropriately.
-While some of these may be used to label links, which is acceptable, [many lack sufficient descriptive content](https://adrianroselli.com/2024/05/my-approach-to-alt-text.html).
+While some of these may be used to label links, which is acceptable, <a hreflang="en" href="https://adrianroselli.com/2024/05/my-approach-to-alt-text.html">many lack sufficient descriptive content</a>.

 There is certainly more that can be done to change these stats.
-Very few content tools support authors through better documentation and validation as suggested in [Authoring Tools Accessibility Guidelines (ATAG) 2.0](https://www.w3.org/TR/ATAG20/).
+Very few content tools support authors through better documentation and validation as suggested in <a hreflang="en" href="https://www.w3.org/TR/ATAG20/">Authoring Tools Accessibility Guidelines (ATAG) 2.0</a>.
 Increasingly people are looking at Artificial Intelligence to create the alt text, usually on the client side.
-Brian Teeman wrote an interesting critique of the [AI generation of Alt Text](https://magazine.joomla.org/all-issues/june-2024/ai-generated-alt-text).
+Brian Teeman wrote an interesting critique of the <a hreflang="en" href="https://magazine.joomla.org/all-issues/june-2024/ai-generated-alt-text">AI generation of Alt Text</a>.

-One promising approach is from Mike Feranda in Drupal who has incorporated AI into CKEditor with [AIDmi](https://www.drupal.org/project/aidmi).
+One promising approach is from Mike Feranda in Drupal who has incorporated AI into CKEditor with <a hreflang="en" href="https://www.drupal.org/project/aidmi">AIDmi</a>.
 By showing authors an example of what the alt-text could be, they may be more likely to edit it to have it reflect what they are trying to say.
 This approach could be applied to other editing tools.

 ### Audio and video